Zoe Ball: Radio

 Although known primarily for her TV work, Ball first worked in radio, after she became co-host of Radio 1 Breakfast on BBC Radio 1 in October 1997 with Kevin Greening.
 She became the sole host, the first female DJ to do so.
 At this time, her hard-drinking, hard-partying lifestyle contributed to the identification of the so-called "ladette culture" of the late 1990s.
 She was twice warned by the BBC for swearing on the radio.

-Ball left BBC Radio 1 in March 2000 to start a family and a new chapter.
+Ball left BBC Radio 1 in March 2000.
 Her final show was on 10 March 2000; she was succeeded by Sara Cox.

 Ball returned to radio in mid-2002 when she joined London radio station Xfm, where she presented the weekday drivetime show until December 2003.
 In January 2004, she took over a Friday evening music show for the station.
 She also stood in for Ricky Gervais while he filmed the second series of The Office.
 She left Xfm at the end of 2004.

 In September 2007, she returned to BBC Radio and co-hosted a show with Sara Cox, celebrating 40 years of BBC Radio 1 and BBC Radio 2.

 From 2006, she provided relief presenting duties for BBC Radio 2, fronted specialist documentaries, sat in for Dermot O'Leary for three weeks in February 2006, and co-presented (with Danny Baker) the hastily conceived replacement for Jonathan Ross' Saturday morning show, in the wake of Ross's suspension due to Sachsgate in 2008.

 In 2009, Ball became the usual relief presenter for Ken Bruce's weekday mid-morning show on BBC Radio 2.
-She also began hosting the Saturday breakfast show from 6:00 a.m. to 8:00 a.m. on the network from 6 June 2009 as part of a shake-up of weekend programming at Radio 2.
+She also began hosting the Saturday breakfast show from 6 am to 8 am on the network from 6 June 2009 as part of a shake-up of weekend programming at Radio 2.
 Ball left Radio 2 for a while as her last show was broadcast on Saturday 28 January 2012.
 Her replacement in that slot was Anneka Rice.

 Ball covered The Radio 2 Breakfast Show for Chris Evans on several occasions.

-From 4 March 2017 until 22 December 2018, Ball returned to Radio 2 on permanent basis where she presented the Saturday afternoon slot on BBC Radio 2 between 3–6pm, taking over from Dermot O'Leary.
+From 4 March 2017 to 22 December 2018, Ball returned to Radio 2 on permanent basis where she presented the Saturday afternoon slot on BBC Radio 2 between 3 pm and 6 pm, taking over from Dermot O'Leary.

 On 3 October 2018, she was announced by Chris Evans as the new host of The Radio 2 Breakfast Show, which began on 14 January 2019.
 Rylan Clark replaced Ball in the Saturday mid-afternoon slot.